JDRF is committed to protecting your personal information and being transparent about what information we hold about you.

 For more information on these rights, please read the relevant guidance issued by the Information Commissioners Office (ICO).

-If you would like to make a complaint about how we process your personal data, please contact Mike Hall, our data manager.
+If you would like to make a complaint about how we process your personal data, please contact Liz Swinburne, our data manager.

 If you are not happy with how your complaint is dealt with you should contact the ICO.
 Alternatively, you are entitled to make a complaint to the ICO without first referring your complaint to us.